Visit The Isle of Skye – we share our favourite local finds

 The Isle of Skye is situated off the dramatic West Highland coast of Scotland and is the largest and most northerly island in the Inner Hebrides.
 The island has been inhabited since the Middle Stone Age, and although most inhabitants are English speaking, the native language of the islanders is still Scottish Gaelic.

 For many, Skye is an inspirational island with stunning scenery provided by magnificent mountains, beaches, cliffs and forest walks.
-Climbers, ramblers, artists and photographers are drawn by the panoramic views and the challenge to either capture images, or conquer the mighty peaks and ridges.
+Climbers, ramblers, artists and photographers are drawn by the panoramic views and mighty peaks.

 Native wildlife includes wild deer and stags, golden eagles, minke whales and dolphins, and you can watch local fishermen landing their catches on the shore, or marvel at local crofters herding their highland cattle.
 There’s a strong folk music tradition on the island and you’re never far from a live music event or impromptu gathering of locals on their pipes and fiddles at the nearest pub.
-While the idyllic main town of Portree, with its pretty painted houses on the harbour, offers great amenities including gift shops, craft fairs and fresh local produce.
+The idyllic main town of Portree offers great amenities .

 If you’re travelling during the summer, the most romantic way to arrive is on the Skye Ferry from Glenelg, through the swirling tide-race of Kylerhea, which is an experience in itself and the spectacular scenery makes the journey well worth the effort.
 Skye is a beautiful jewel in Scotland’s crown and you will not leave disappointed!

 Will I find interesting local products to buy?